grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem93/README.md

 * using operators and abcd digits we can generate RPN equations **DONE**
 * RPN calculator needs to be implemented **DONE**
 * checking of consecutive numbers
+    * need to generate all sets of 4 of 10 digits by implementing combinations

 ##### Algorithm
 1. generate RPN from a b c d and operators (say random) - using letters